 The thing is, our brain loves new stuff, it likes to be active and our body definitely benefits from activity.
-We never stop learning and growing unless you decide otherwise, And if you make it stop, that’s when it’s going to bring aging crashing right down on you.
+We never stop learning and growing unless you decide otherwise, And if you make the decision to stop, that’s when it’s going to bring aging crashing right down on you.

-If you haven’t already noticed by the time your 50’s come around you experience some changes, a decline in eye sight is a common one as is wrinkles, also for many less stamina to a degree.
-Each 5 year marker there’s a tendency to evaluate where you are in life, and as time goes on it becomes more of an annual thing.
+If you haven’t already noticed by the time your 50’s come around you experience some changes, a decline in eye sight is a common one, wrinkles, tire easier, for many less stamina becomes apparent.
+Each 5 year marker there’s a tendency to evaluate where you are in life, and as time goes on we notice more change on an annual basis.
 None of us know how long we’ll live so think about what it is that you do want to do with the time you have left.

-If you’re past 65 and already retired do you prefer the notion of just settling down now feeling content that you’ve done all that you want to do.
+If you’re past 65 and already retired do you prefer the notion of just settling down, handling life slowly, feeling content that you’ve done all that you wanted to do.
 Do you just want to veg out and watch television with no one to bother you and you’d be quite content with that idea.
 I’m sure this sounds appealing to us all at times, but for many it could quickly get pretty boring and depressing.

 They Have Friends Who They See Often

 Loneliness can cause both mental and physical problems for anyone.
 However, older people are more susceptible to loneliness and depression than younger people.
 Their worlds grow inevitably smaller as they retire from work, they miss their co-workers and friends.
 Some manage to maintain friendships by making the effort.
 The social aspect is a big part of your work life.
 At some point some stop driving giving up their independence.
 This really does diminish the quality of their.